malerba118/elementos-docs/docs/quickstart.md

 :::tip

 What's up with the `$` at the end of `count$`?
-This is known as [Finnish Notation](https://medium.com/@benlesh/observables-and-finnish-notation-df8356ed1c9b) and is sometimes used as a way to name variables that contain observable values.
+This is known as [Finnish Notation](https://medium.com/@benlesh/observables-and-finnish-notation-df8356ed1c9b) and is sometimes used to name variables that contain observable values.
 Elementos uses this notation where possible.

 :::